Fuel system modification (FSM) for paramotors with diaphragm carburetors

 The primary purpose of the FSM is to end fuel starvation.
 Another purpose is to recirculate the fuel from the carburetor back to the tank.
 This keeps the temperature of the fuel as low as possible, preventing vaporization due to fuel overheating before it enters the carburetor.
 Lastly, the paramotor manufacturer's enriching the fuel/air mix often causes "4 cycling" or roughness in the midrange.
 The FSM allows the main jet size to be reduced which eliminates "4 cycling" without causing overheating at or near wide open throttle (WOT).

 Why do we have this problem?
 Diaphragm carburetors are not engineered to suck fuel from a tank far below the carburetor inlet, as is the case with nearly all paramotors.
-Furthermore, modern gasoline is not manufactured to remain liquid in the presence of a vacuum which it is in all but a small number of paramotors which have the fuel tank above the engine.
-Hence, paramotors often have severe fuel supply problems if things are not perfect, especially if the carburetor pump diaphragm is old and stiff or there are any restrictions in the fuel line e.g., primer bulbs with spring loaded check valves.
+In addition, gasoline is not manufactured to remain liquid in the presence of a vacuum.
+Hence, paramotors often have fuel supply problems if things are not perfect.
+The hotter the ambient temperature, the greater the problem of fuel vaporization.
+This is especially an issue if the carburetor pump diaphragm is old and stiff or there are any restrictions in the fuel line e.g., primer bulbs with spring loaded check valves.

-The FSM fixes this fundamental problem by creating the conditions that the carburetor was engineered to operate in: the FSM moves 100% liquid fuel from the bottom of the fuel tank to the carburetor fuel inlet at a constant and very low positive pressure.
+The FSM fixes this fundamental problem by creating the conditions that the engine's carburetor was engineered to operate in: the FSM moves 100% liquid fuel from the bottom of the fuel tank to the carburetor fuel inlet at a constant and very low positive pressure.
 As a result, the engine runs more reliably, efficiently, and cooler, especially at WOT.
-A bonus is that the engine also achieves greater output at full throttle with a reduced main jet size.
+With the reduced main jet size 4 cycling goes away.
+Another bonus is that the engine also achieves greater output at full throttle.

 Why not have a slightly pressurized fuel tank?
 Read this page for the reasons why this may not be a good idea....